webduinoio/webduino-serial-transport/README.md

 # webduino-serial-transport
-Serialport Transport Plugin for webduino-js
+SerialPort Transport Plugin for webduino-js

-## Prerequisite
+## Requirement
 When running in browser, you must have the following installed:

 1. [API Proxy for Google Chrome™](https://chrome.google.com/webstore/detail/api-proxy-for-google-chro/pddlkidaibpbhpkfbhkbeolbagpmkhhn) (launch before opening your application)
 2. [API Proxy Agent for Google Chrome™](https://chrome.google.com/webstore/detail/api-proxy-agent-for-googl/kdhdgaemffmpfmceolgbfpnfiafbjdkp)

-to interface with Webduino/Arduino via Serialport.
+to interface with Webduino/Arduino via SerialPort.

 ## Installation
 ### Browser
 _See also:_
 [webduino-js](https://github.com/webduinoio/webduino-js)

-The webduino-base.js or webduino-all.js has bundled serial and bluetooth transports by default.
+The `webduino-base.js` or `webduino-all.js` has bundled serial and bluetooth transports by default.
 If you have successfully built it or use the CDN version, you are ready to go.

 ### Node.js
 ```sh